 So for my vegan ceviche recipe, we’re going to use all of those things plus a few others to give it a truly delicious flavor like mango for sweetness, avocado for creaminess, cucumber for freshness, and cilantro for a pungent flavor (leave out if you don’t like it).

-This dish is a fantastic appetizer, side dish, or even a meal when paired with some great tortilla chips (I love these Late July Jalapeno Lime chips or it’s also great in little lettuce cups, on crackers, in tortillas or taco shells… or with a spoon!
+This dish is a fantastic appetizer, side dish, or even a meal when paired with some great tortilla chips (I love Late July Jalapeño Lime chips or it’s also great in little lettuce cups (I use romaine hearts often for vegan ceviche boats), on crackers, in tortillas or taco shells… or with a spoon!).

 I know, you’re thinking that hearts of palm aren't fish, so how’s it gonna taste like it?